Our rating(4.4/5)

 MobileTransaction rates EFTPOS machines like Zeller’s in the above key areas that get a score between 1 and 5, This results in one overall star rating reflecting Zeller’s value for a small business.

-An EFTPOS machine’s purpose is to take card payments in person, so the device quality and experience of payment acceptance have a higher weighting under the product criteria.
+An EFTPOS machine’s purpose is to take card payments in person, so the device quality and experience of payment acceptance have a higher weighting under the product criterion.

 We have thoroughly investigated Zeller Terminal and the company as a wider service to establish scores for the other rating categories.

-The lack of lock-in and monthly fees contrast with many Australian banks with EFTPOS machines on a long-term contract, fixed costs and steep exit fees.
+The lack of lock-in and monthly fees contrast with many Australian banks with EFTPOS machines on a long-term contract with fixed costs and steep exit fees.
 Zeller’s low rate for all types of cards is especially a good deal compared with alternative fixed-rate providers such as Square.

 A possible hindrance is the lack of integrations with ecommerce software.
-Although ideal as a portable all-in-one EFTPOS terminal for those who don’t need more than card payments, it also works with external POS systems (though not all POS systems).
+Although ideal as a portable all-in-one EFTPOS terminal for those who don’t need more than basic POS features, it also works with external, specialised POS systems (though not all POS systems).

-New terminal features and integrations are currently being developed, so it might not be long until Zeller is even more versatile.
+New business tools and integrations are currently being developed, so it might not be long until Zeller is even more versatile.

 Zeller pricing: very fair for no commitment